 How is lumbar spinal canal stenosis diagnosed?

-Your doctor can probably tell if you have stenosis by asking you about your symptoms.
+Sometimes your doctor can tell if you have stenosis by asking you about your symptoms.
 Sometimes, doctors may order special tests and X-rays of the spine to make the diagnosis.

 If you have lumbar spinal canal stenosis, your treatment will depend on how bad your symptoms are.
 If your pain is mild and you haven’t had it long, you can try an exercise program or a physical therapy program.
 This can strengthen your back muscles and improve your posture.
 Your doctor may also prescribe medicine to help reduce inflammation (soreness and swelling) in your spine.
 If you have more severe symptoms, you may need to see a spine surgeon.
 The surgeon may recommend an operation to take the pressure off the nerves in your lower spine.
 This surgery works well for many people.

 Living with lumbar spinal canal stenosis